OmarZubaidi/Wanderlust/README.md

 If you have a suggestion that would make this better:

 - Fork the relevant project (e.g. [mobile](https://github.com/OmarZubaidi/Wanderlust-Mobile/fork)).
+- Set up commitizen using `npm i`.
-- Create a branch using `git checkout -b feature-YOUR_FEATURE_NAME`.
+- Create a branch using `git checkout -b feat-YOUR_FEATURE_NAME`.
-- Work on it and commit changes using `git commit -m 'YOUR_COMMIT_MESSAGE'`.
+- Work on it and commit changes using `npx cz` (you'll get an interactive prompt for the commit message).
-- Push to your branch using `git push origin feature-YOUR_FEATURE_NAME`.
+- Push to your branch using `git push origin feat-YOUR_FEATURE_NAME`.
 - [Open a pull request](https://github.com/OmarZubaidi/Wanderlust-Mobile/compare).

 ## Contact